 - large mixing bowl

 - measuring cups and spoons

 What do you serve with chicken salad sandwiches?

-We like to keep it simple (we have four small kids) so we serve it with French fries/tater tots/potato chips and some fresh fruits and veggies.
+We like to keep it simple (we have four small kids) so we serve it with French fries/tater tots/ or potato chips and some fresh fruit and veggies.
 This is another reason why I love this meal, because it really is simple and doesn’t require much fuss, prep or time.
-It can even be made ahead of time and served at large gatherings.

 - 2 cups cooked chicken chopped--approx 2 chicken breasts (leftover or rotisserie works great!)